zsiki/realcentroid/README.md

 In QGIS 2.4 and after the pointOnSurface (GEOS) function is used.

-Thanks to Seal Phone, Jukka Rahkonen, ozak and pxp44 (github) giving advices, bug reports to improve the plugin.
+Thanks to Seal Phone, Jukka Rahkonen, ozak, pxp44, lokal-profi (github) giving advices, bug reports, pull requests to improve the plugin.